create3000/x_ite/docs/index.md

 ### Using X\_ITE with a CDN

 CDNs can offer a performance benefit by hosting X\_ITE on servers spread across the globe.
 This also offers an advantage that if the visitor to your webpage has already downloaded a copy of X\_ITE from the same CDN, it won't have to be re-downloaded.
-To use the X\_ITE CDN, just reference the CSS and JavaScript file in the script tag directly from the GitHub CDN or jsDelivr CDN domain.
+To use the X\_ITE CDN, just reference the CSS and JavaScript file in the script element directly from the GitHub CDN or jsDelivr CDN domain.

 ### GitHub CDN